Your stay or visit at NALHN

 Your information may be shared with members of your health care team, including your general practitioner, and service providers including pathologists, radiologists, allied health professionals and pharmacists.

 You have the right to access information kept about you by SA Health, either personally or through another person you nominate.
-If you wish to access your personal health records, please ask to speak with a Freedom of Information Officer at the hospital.
+If you wish to access your personal health records, please ask to speak with a Freedom of Information Officer at the network.

 More information about confidentiality is in the booklet Your Rights and Responsibilities, which is available in 16 languages.